Catch and release (immigration): Under Donald Trump

 and a 2016 ruling by the Ninth Circuit Court of Appeals in the case Flores v.
 Lynch upheld this requirement while saying that this did not that imply that the adults accompanying such children must be released.
 The Obama administration had complied with the ruling by detaining and releasing the parents together with the children, while the "zero tolerance" directive led in practice to separation of these children from their parents.
 No system was established for reuniting families or keeping track of family associations.

 On June 20, 2018, Trump bowed to intense political pressure and signed an executive order to reverse the policy while still maintaining "zero tolerance" border control by detaining entire families together.
-When it became clear that this could not be sustained within the scope of court rulings, Customs and Border Protection Commissioner Kevin McAlee announced on June 25, 2018, that the agency would cease referring every person accused of crossing the border illegally for prosecution, effectively ending the "zero tolerance" policy.
-McAlee said that the policy presented enormous operational and logistical challenges for Border Patrol agents, including overcrowding of children in Border Patrol holding cells while their parents were processed in court and held in immigration detention; federal agents complained of spending "more time processing immigrants than guarding the border".
+When it became clear that this could not be sustained within the scope of court rulings, Customs and Border Protection Commissioner Kevin McAleenan announced on June 25, 2018, that the agency would cease referring every person accused of crossing the border illegally for prosecution, effectively ending the "zero tolerance" policy.
+McAleenan said that the policy presented enormous operational and logistical challenges for Border Patrol agents, including overcrowding of children in Border Patrol holding cells while their parents were processed in court and held in immigration detention; federal agents complained of spending "more time processing immigrants than guarding the border".

+On April 16, 2019, Attorney General Barr announced a new policy to deny bail to asylum seekers in an effort to end the catch and release policy.
+On July 2, 2019, the Western District Court of Washington issued a class-wide ruling to require bond hearings for noncitizens who have shown a credible fear of persecution in their home country, and are currently held separate from their families.
+On March 27, 2020, the Ninth Circuit Court of Appeals upheld the ruling, saying that even though Congress has barred lower courts from issuing injunctions restraining the operation of immigration removal proceedings "other than with respect ... to an individual alien", individual alien just means it cannot be an organization, and the class is filled with individual aliens.
+A dissenting opinion said that such a reading renders "individual" superfluous.